 Greece Christian School maintains a balanced curriculum.
-Curriculum offerings include Language Arts (reading, literature, composition, handwriting, and spelling), Science, Mathematics, Social Studies, Art, Music, Physical Education, and Spanish in grades 6-8.
+Course offerings include Language Arts (reading, literature, composition, handwriting, and spelling), Science, Mathematics, Social Studies, Art, Music, Physical Education, and Spanish in grades 6-8.
 Curriculum content is built using our practice of adapting to best practices in the area of standards, instructional strategies, curriculum, assessment, and teacher/program evaluation under the direction of the Holy Spirit to prepare our students for the world around them.
-GCS adapts (not “adopts”) standards and curriculum from secular (public) sources only when they are not contradictory to our Christian philosophy of education, or our vision of providing a quality education to the born-again Christian community.
+GCS adapts to (not “adopts”) state standards and curriculum when they are not contradictory to our Christian philosophy of education, or our vision of providing a quality education to the born-again Christian community.
 Foundational to our educational program is a Christian worldview, with Biblical standards and principles, which cannot be achieved using secular education models where mere knowledge replaces “the fear of the Lord”.

 Student achievement is based on the degree of mastery of the instructional objectives for each subject.
 Assignments, tests, projects, classroom activities, and other instructional activities are designed so that the student’s performance indicates the level of mastery.
 The student’s mastery is a major factor in determining the grade for a subject or course.
-Student grades are reported at the close of each quarter on the report card, however parents are encouraged to monitor the ongoing progress through the use of the Parent Portal.
+Student grades are reported at the close of each quarter with a report card, with weekly summary grades sent home each Sunday night throughout the year for grades 6th - 8th.
+Parents are encouraged to monitor ongoing progress through the use of the Family Portal as accessed from our website: www.greecechristian.org.

 Report card grades: